4 Proven Scientific Tips for a Profile Picture That Attracts Men, Women, Jobs

 Having an attractive social media profile picture (avatar) is advantageous for both personal and professional reasons.
-In my recent interview with #1 Best Selling Author Guy Kawasaki he calls this a “duh-ism.”
+In my recent interview with #1 Best Selling Author Guy Kawasaki, he calls this a “duh-ism.”
 The duh is we all know we need an attractive profile picture (avatar).

 He indicates that an attractive avatar does two things.
 First, it validates who you are, as there may be more than one Erik Qualman.
-Second, it supports the narrative that you are likeable, competent, and trustworthy.
+Second, it supports the narrative that you are likable, competent, and trustworthy.
 We all know this, duh.
 But, how do we produce an avatar that attracts people, job recruiters, and new business?

-- Focus on your face: There’s no room for your family, dogs or company logo
+- Focus on your face: There’s no room for your family, dogs, or company logo

-- Go asymmetrical: Symmetry makes a photo less interesting.
+- Go asymmetrical: Symmetry makes a photo-less interesting.
 Don’t put your face in the middle.
 Use hypothetical vertical lines to divide your photo into thirds and place your eyes on one of these lines (see Kawasaki’s avatar below)

 - Face the light: The source of light should come from in front of you

 If you follow these simple guidelines then you are well on your way to putting your best face forward on all of your social media profiles.
 As you can see in the photo above, my avatar violates some of these rules while Kawasaki’s is a picture of perfection.
-I guess it’s time for me to do another photo shoot!
+I guess it’s time for me to do another photoshoot!
 There are over 100 power tips like this one in Guy Kawasaki and Peg Fitzpatrick’s new book The Art of Social Media: Power Tips for Power Users.
 I highly recommend this book.